Please also refer to the COVID-19 FAQs for International Students for additional guidance on traveling abroad.

 - Expired Visa

-If your F-1 visa is expired, you will need to apply for a new one at a U.S. embassy abroad before you can come back to the U.S. If the embassy does not grant you a new F-1 visa, you cannot come back and work on your OPT.
-That being said, in the past 3 years a few of our students have applied for visas while on OPT and all of them obtained one.
-If you are only traveling to Canada, Mexico, or the adjacent Caribbean islands for 30 days or less, you may be able to re-enter the U.S. even with an expired F-1 visa.
+If your F-1 visa is expired, you will need to apply for a new one at a U.S. embassy abroad before you can come back to the U.S. If you are only traveling to Canada, Mexico, or the adjacent Caribbean islands for 30 days or less, you may be able to re-enter the U.S. even with an expired F-1 visa.

 - No Employment Upon Return

-If you have no employment to return to, an officer can legally refuse your entry to the U.S. It may not occur often, but it is a possibility, especially if the student has not been employed for a while and has no prospects of employment, leaves the U.S. and wants to return.
-It is recommended that students who have no employment but need to travel abroad anyways carry with them some proof that they are looking for a job (e.g. dates of careers fairs, etc).
-Additionally, students who have exceeded the 90 days of unemployment are not considered to be maintaining status and should consider that carefully.
+If you have no employment to return to, an officer can legally refuse your entry to the U.S. If you need to travel abroad, we recommend that you carry with you proof that they are looking for employment (e.g., interview offers, registration to attend a career fair, etc.).
+Additionally, students who have exceeded the 90 days of unemployment are not considered to be maintaining status and might be denied re-entry into the U.S.

 - Change of Status Filed /H-1B Pending /Green-card Application Pending